 Pay and Employment Outlook

-The average pay of a medical records technician in 2022 was $51,090, according to the Bureau of Labor Statistics.
-The BLS also predicts that by 2031, demand for medical records technicians may by 7 percent, which is about as fast as the national average for all occupations.
+The average pay of a medical records technician in 2023 was $53,690, according to the Bureau of Labor Statistics.
+The BLS also predicts that by 2032, demand for medical records technicians may by 8 percent, which is faster growth than the national average of all occupations.

 Medical Technician